VoMP: Predicting Volumetric Mechanical Property Fields: Additional Results

 \subsection{End-to-end Examples with Simulation}

 We demonstrate the process that enables creating simulation-ready, realistic assets from Gaussian Splats and meshes in \Cref{fig:app:qualitative}, demonstrating convincing simulations without any fine-tuning.
 For example, in~\Cref{fig:grapes}, we first capture a video of an object, and then train a 3D Gaussian Splatting model.
 Then, we pass it to \acronym\ which estimates the mechanical properties in a couple of seconds.
 We then use these properties in a simulator to produce a realistic (see \video{0:36}), greatly reducing the barrier toward constructing realistic interactive digital worlds directly from our physical reality.
+We demonstrate a Gaussian Splat scene with multiple simulated objects each of which has properties estimated with \acronym, we then place a robot in the scene interacting with the splats in~\Cref{fig:siggraph}.
+Through our experiments on Gaussian Splats we find the Gaussian Splat voxelization scheme (\S\ref{sec:implementation}) we introduce empirically qualitatively accurately voxelizes complex, noisy real-world splat objects.